 In 2012, Ben was an instrumental component in relaunching the first successful iteration of Operation Ceasefire: a data-driven, communication strategy to reduce gun violence.
 Operation Ceasefire’s strategy has contributed heavily to a near 40% reduction in homicides over the last four years.

 As a result of Ben’s zeal for social improvement and judicial restructuring, Ben founded the Empower Initiative in 2014.
 Empower provides faith-based technical assistance concerning public safety and training for religious community members around the intersection of race and faith.

 In late 2014, Ben became served the primary civilian trainer for the Oakland Police Department’s Procedural Justice & Police Legitimacy Course.
 Though the course is facilitated nationally, Ben is the sole community participant currently providing training and consultation to police departments around it's implementation, nationally.
 Ben is deeply committed to rebuilding the relationship between the community and police departments through reform and practice.

-In June 2015, Ben joined the PICO California team and now serves as the Deputy Director with a focus on formation and innovation.
+In June 2015, Ben joined the PICO California team and now serves as the Co-Director with a focus around formation and innovation.
 In December 2016, he launched the statewide project, Building Trust through Reform working on improving community-police relations through transforming practices and policies, informed by those at the highest risk.